- J.D.Harvard Law School2002

 Successful tax litigation requires persuasive briefing and skilled trial presentation.
 Mr. Dixon is dedicated to the craft of persuasive writing, having written scores of motions and trial and appellate briefs.
 Mr. Dixon writes prodigiously, not just in controversies but also publishing on myriad tax subjects including transfer-pricing regulations, interest netting, partnerships, deference, and the rules governing tax practice.
 He has authored articles in the Journal of Taxation and Business Entities, among other publications, and contributes to the firm's Tax Appellate Blog.

-And Mr. Dixon has extensive experience with trial presentation—whether it is opening statement, direct examination, or cross-examinations of expert witnesses.
+Mr. Dixon has extensive experience with trial presentation—whether it is opening statement, direct examination, or cross-examinations of expert witnesses.
 Mr. Dixon is experienced speaking on complex topics, having cut his teeth teaching undergraduate philosophy courses while in graduate and law school.
-He regularly presents on tax controversy and litigation topics in a variety of forums, including before various chapters of the Tax Executives Institute.
-He also comments on tax litigation in Tax Notes, Bloomberg, and other tax publications.
+With his colleague Loren Ponds, Mr. Dixon co-hosts the tax break podcast, where they tackle current and interesting issues in the tax law.
+Mr. Dixon regularly presents on tax controversy and litigation topics in a variety of forums, including before various chapters of the Tax Executives Institute.
+He regularly comments on tax litigation in Tax Notes, Bloomberg, Law360, and other tax publications.

-Mr. Dixon also represents taxpayers in controversies before IRS Appeals and at Exam.
+In addition to litigating cases, Mr. Dixon represents taxpayers in controversies before IRS Appeals and at Exam.
+He has extensive experience writing protests at IRS Appeals.
 Mr. Dixon also advises clients on other strategic tax issues, excise taxes, privilege and work-product issues, and litigation strategy.

 - The Coca-Cola Company v.
 Comm’r, Tax Court Dkt.
 31183-15.
 Represent taxpayer in transfer-pricing dispute; trial completed in May 2018.